 Avery J. Mayne works with clients to resolve a variety of legal concerns pertaining to funding for long-term care, special needs planning, and adult guardianships.
-She concentrates her practice in elder law and special needs law.
+She is licensed to practice in Wisconsin and Illinois, concentrating her practice in elder law, and special needs law.

 Avery earned her Bachelor of Arts degree in Communication, with honors, from the University of Missouri and received her J.D. from Marquette University Law School along with a certificate in Alternative Dispute Resolution.

-As part of Avery’s elder law practice, she helps families and individuals with Medicaid (Title XIX) asset protection planning and appeals.
-She assists clients seeking eligibility for long-term care benefits in the pre-planning and crisis planning stages.
+As part of Avery’s elder law practice, she helps families and individuals with asset protection planning and appeals.
+She assists clients seeking eligibility for long-term care benefits (such as Medicaid, Title XIX, family care, and waiver benefits) in the pre-planning and crisis-planning stages.
 When working with families for specialized long-term care and disability planning, Avery utilizes strategic gifting strategies, special needs trusts, pooled and community trusts (such as Wispact and Life Navigators), ABLE accounts, and other unique planning tools available for individuals with special needs.

-Avery is a recipient of the “Wisconsin Law Journal’s Up and Coming Lawyers” award of 2019.
-She was also named a “Super Lawyers Rising Star” of 2020 and she was named a “Five Star Professional” award winner for 2021.
-In addition, she has two published works.
-The first is “Tough Conversations, When Medicaid Planning Goes Wrong” which is published in the Wisconsin Lawyer magazine https://www.
+Avery is a recipient of the “Wisconsin Law Journal’s Up and Coming Lawyers” award 2019.
+She has also been named a “Super Lawyers – Rising Star” 2020 – present and she has been named a “Five Star Professional” award winner for 2021 – present.